purepass/purepass-core/README.md

 For convenience [purepass.run](https://purepass.run) is a [purepass-view](https://github.com/purepass/purepass-view) implementation running in the browser.

-## disclaimer
+## reliability

-This is my first crypto-related project, and I wouldn't adopt it just yet without first understanding the source code.
-Though the algorithm is unlikely to change, it is early in development.
+The deterministic password generator algorithm will not change.
+This is a project you can count on.
 Contributions are welcomed and encouraged!